uiowa/uids/README.md

 ```
 The command will output the server URL to visit in your browser, ex. http://localhost:3000.

+### Where do I put my code?
+*Note: There is a top-level `components` directory.
+This is in place to preserve compatibility with `uids_base`.
+This directory will be removed after `uids_base` is updated to accommodate recent directory changes.*

+All work on components should be done in the `src/components` directory.
+Each component is contained in its own directory.
+Some component directories are grouped together for presentation purposes.

 ## Continuous Integration
 [![Build Status](https://travis-ci.com/uiowa/uids.svg?branch=master)](https://travis-ci.com/uiowa/uids)